 Looking at the registered CWGC graves by the location we have nearly 6800 at Don Rak, 1700 at ChungKai, and 3600 in Burma.
 But, respectively, the number of CODs aligned to those are 2700, 700 and 1400.
 Those figures calculate out to near 40% for each site.

 Of course, the Don Rak cemetery contains the most remains of those that were collected after the war using the rosters and records that were the source of the COD information being discussed here.
 Remember, too, that by Apr-May 1944, just about all of the POWs had been consolidated to the camps in and around Kanchanaburi.
 No matter where they had worked or to which of the many work groups they were assigned, many men continued to die of the effects of their work; all would have been consigned to Don Rak.
 Thousands were eventually hospitalized and some died at the huge new hospital created in Apr 1944 in Nakorn Pathom, but only 55 deaths are registered as occurring there.
 Presumably, all of these post-construction deaths would have eventually been interred at Don Rak or possibly ChungKai.
 As opposed to the late (1945-47) burials at the other cemeteries, the 500 1945 burials at Don Rak make sense in that most of the POWs where consolidated into the KAN area camps and Nakorn Pathom hospital.
 Many of the recorded locations are ‘follow-on’ camps like Tha Maung and PrachuapKiriKan.
 Once again, H & F Forces muddle the data.
-A special hospital had to be created for them in Kanchanaburi.
-As such, 57% (350/612) of the deaths noted to have occurred in Kanchanaburi seem to have occurred at that facility.
+Two special hospitals had to be created for them in Kanchanaburi.
+As such, 57% (350/612) of the deaths noted to have occurred in Kanchanaburi seem to have occurred at those facilities.

 [1] The 1946-47 burials at Thanbyuzayat are mostly of Indian troops who may likely have not been TBR POWs.
 Most of the 27 1946 burials at Don Rak are Dutch.
 These could very well have been TBR POWs who had not yet left Thailand due to the political situation in Indonesia (Dutch East Indies).
 So, too, the 1945 burials in Burma.
 But as to why they would have been re-buried there so late is not clear.